t rowe price vs fidelity 401k

 Investment Accounts

-As an asset manager, T. Rowe Price creates and manages mutual funds and ETFs.
-As a securities firm, it also offers investment-advisory and brokerage accounts.
-The latter setup can trade stocks, options, bonds, and funds from T. Rowe Price and other fund families.
-The other three firms operate their investment businesses the same way.
+As an asset manager, T. Rowe Price creates and oversees mutual funds and ETFs.
+As a broker, it also provides advisory and trading accounts.
+These accounts can place orders for stocks, options, bonds, and mutual funds from T. Rowe Price and other fund families.
+The other three firms run their investment divisions in a similar manner.

 T. Rowe Price charges $50 to close or transfer a brokerage account.
-It also has a $30 annual fee that can be avoided in a variety of ways.
-Vanguard has similar fees.
-Fidelity and Schwab have no such fees.
-They also impose no minimum deposit requirements to open accounts.
-T. Rowe Price, by contrast, requires $1,000 or $2,500 to open a brokerage account, depending on the exact type of account (retirement or non-retirement).
+There is also a $30 annual fee, which can be avoided through certain methods.
+Vanguard’s fee structure is somewhat similar.
+Schwab and Fidelity don’t impose these fees and have no minimum amounts for opening standard accounts.
+Meanwhile, T. Rowe Price typically wants $1,000 or $2,500 to open a brokerage account, depending on whether it’s retirement or not.

 schwab vs T. Rowe Price

-Winner: We call it a draw between Fidelity and Schwab
+Winner: We rate Fidelity and Schwab equally here

 Banking Services